danchoi/vitunes/README.markdown

 * control iTunes without leaving Vim, where one is most productive and least time-wasting
 * avoid using the mouse or trackpad; keystrokes get you there faster
 * control iTunes from another computer (via ssh session), across the room or across an ocean
-* let multiple people control one instance of iTunes over ssh
+* let multiple people control one instance of iTunes over ssh (set up a special OS X user account and add their ssh public keys)
 * control iTunes from a Linux client

 ViTunes is pronounced vee-eye-tunes.